Oswaldo Cabrera Player Props: Yankees vs. Rangers

-After going 1-for-3 in his most recent game, Oswaldo Cabrera and the New York Yankees face the Texas Rangers (who will hand the ball to Andrew Heaney) at 8:05 PM ET on Thursday.
+Oswaldo Cabrera -- .118 average over his past 10 games -- will be in action for the New York Yankees against the Texas Rangers, with Jacob deGrom on the mound, on April 28 at 8:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Twins.
+He had a hitless performance in his most recent game (0-for-2) against the Rangers.

 Oswaldo Cabrera Game Info & Props vs. the Rangers